shivajiva101/KlipperWrt/README.md

   <summary>Click to expand!</summary>

 ### Installing Script method
 Installs everything fresh and up to date.
-Possibly unstable, sometimes new dependencies are added and I might not have updated the script by then.
+Possibly unstable, sometimes new dependencies are added and the script may not have been updated at that point.

 <details>
   <summary>Click for STEPS!</summary>

-This method uses 2 scripts to foramt an sd card and make it extroot and another one that installes everything from the internet.
+This method uses 2 scripts to foramt an sd card and make it extroot and another one that installs everything from the internet.

 #### STEPS: